preciofishbone/OmniaDocsG2/release-notes/4.0.0/index.rst

 - Fixes to remove certificate error in Firefox.
 - Several fixes to align with WCAG 2.1 AA.
 - Improved keyboard controls.
-- Several performance improvements.
+- Several performance improvements for both Omnia and SPFx.
 - Stability improvements to the color picker.
-- Performance improvments in SPFx.

 Web Content Management
 ***********************